Iron Bacteria (Iron Ochre) In Wet Basements

 This thick slime is known to affect drain and plumbing systems of all kinds, presenting a unique challenge for basement waterproofing contractors.

 When you're ready to solve your iron ochre problem once and for all, we're ready to help!
-For a free, no-obligation iron ochre waterproofing system quote, contact us by phone or e-mail today!
+For a reliable, no-obligation iron ochre waterproofing system quote, contact us by phone or e-mail today!
 We serve Sudbury, North Bay, Elliot Lake, and many nearby areas in Ontario.

 As iron ochre grows in pipes, it attaches itself to the sides of pipes and on surfaces, forming layers of reddish sludge or slime.
 This slime can be found on the ends of faucets, on laundry machine screens, on the insides of water tanks, and inside pumps and plumbing.